jncraton/elementary-computer-science-cpsc1030/lectures/04-troubleshooting.md

 K-2.CD.3: Select and operate appropriate software to perform a variety of tasks and recognize that users have different needs and preferences for the technology they use.

-## What are Problems?

-- Sometimes technology doesn't work as expected
-- Problems can be big or small
-- For example, a program might not open or the sound might not work

 ## Troubleshooting Technology

-- This is the process of solving problems
+- This is the process of solving technical issues
-- We use a logical approach to find the cause
+- We apply a logical approach to find the cause

 ## Problem Identification